 Absolutely, yes.
 I remember when Steve [Jobs] first showed me the iPad.
 I was breathless.
 I couldn't wait to send e-mails—and I did very quickly—to as many people at Disney as possible.
 "Let's get ready for this.
 This is a game changer.
 Let's make an application for news, let's make games, let's make sure the books we publish are digitized and we can put them on an iPad in ways that take advantage of what that technology can do.
 Let's move our TV product there, our movie product there."
 I think we're just seeing the beginning of the beginning when it comes to this great technology.

-I want to talk about Jobs because when you took over as CEO, one of the questions was the relationship with Pixar.
-It wasn't great, and you wanted to buy it.
-I don't know how well you knew him at that time ...
 Very little.
 He controlled Pixar, he owned about 50 percent of it.
 He announced publicly that a very successful and mutually beneficial relationship with Disney was ending.
 I was named CEO in March 2005 ... and I called him the morning after the decision was made but before it was announced.
 I said: "We should talk."
 I was aware that there were strains.
 At the same time, I had become very interested in moving video onto new devices, namely the iPod.
 This was before there was a video iPod.
 And discussing it with Steve, he confessed that there was going to be one.
 At the same time we were kicking ideas around about Pixar, we were kicking around ideas about moving ABC and Disney content to what would be the first video iPod in late '05.
 And so our relationship started to blossom because I had shown an interest in his technology.
 Then it hit me that we really needed to fix Disney Animation.
 And I realized that the best way to do it was to buy Pixar.
 It didn't really have a for-sale sign on it, but we started throwing up crazy ideas.
 And he thought it was a big idea too, but he had to get buy-in from the people at Pixar, John Lasseter, an animation genius, and Ed Catmull, the technology genius.
 He pretty much said, "It's up to them."